 Smooth decking is frequently specified for outdoor urban areas where people congregate, food is served or hygiene is of high priority.
 Smooth boards prevent food, dirt or litter becoming trapped, making it much easier to clean and removing any further slip risk from trapped debris.

 Where are coloured anti-slip decking inserts used?

 Coloured anti slip inserts can be used for aesthetic purposes such as decking for schools or hospitals or to help with accessibility.
 For the visually impaired, coloured inserts or wider anti-slip strips can be used in a similar way to a tactile pavement, to indicate stairs or changes in level such as doorways, steps and ramp entrances.

 Is timber decking sustainable?

 Natural decking has the lowest embodied energy of any mainstream building material and is a managed material, resulting in a more sustainable product.
 When specified, it enhances the environmental credentials of a project.

 Marley Eternit’s decking boards meet BS 7976 with full FSC and PEFC chain of custody.

-You can read more about using JB CitiDeck here.
+You can read more about using CitiDeck here.